Post-AI Formal Methods

 Call for Submissions

-Workshop on Post-AI Formal Methods
+Workshop on Post-AI Formal Methods (P-AI-FM)

 We invite submissions for contributed talks to be presented at the Post-AI Formal Methods workshop.
 The goal of this workshop is to foster interaction between the AI and formal methods communities, with contributions spanning verification, synthesis, automata learning, explainability, and neuro-symbolic approaches.